tiajanee/Core-Unix-Utilities/ReadMe.md

 ### Navigation

 1. Print the path of your working directory
+-pwd
 1. List the files in your working directory
+-ls
-1. List the files with a particular extension, like `.txt`
+1. List the files with a particular extension, like `.txt` -* .txt
-1. List the files in a subdirectory, like `project`
+1. List the files in a subdirectory, like `project` -cd .. ls
 1. Navigate to a subdirectory, like `project`
+-cd..
-1. Navigate to the parent directory of your working directory
+1. Navigate to the parent directory of your working directory -cd..
-1. Navigate to a nested subdirectory, like `path/to/project`
+1. Navigate to a nested subdirectory, like `path/to/project` cd Core -cd Core; cd Core-Unix-Utilities; cd Animals
 1. Navigate to your home directory
+-cd ~
-1. Navigate back to the previous directory
+1. Navigate back to the previous directory cd Core

 ### Variables